galah-group/galah/README.md

-Professors are responsible for creating test harnesses for their assignments, aside from that Galah does the rest of the work: running those tests inside of a secure VM; consolodating results into a database; and providing an interface for the students and teachers to see the results of the testing.
+Professors are responsible for creating test harnesses for their assignments, aside from that Galah does the rest of the work: running those tests inside of a secure VM; consolidating results into a database; and providing an interface for the students and teachers to see the results of the testing.

 ## License